ABC Kingston upon Thames

 Architects: Robert Cromie

 Styles: Art Deco

 Previous Names: Regal Cinema, Union Cinema

 Located in Kingston upon Thames, Surrey, in the west of Greater London.
-The Regal Cinema was built on an extended site of the Cinem Palace (1909-1931) which was demolished.
+The Regal Cinema was built on an extended site of the Cinem Palace (1909-1931) which was demolished (it has its own page on Cinema Treasures).
 The Regal Cinema was built by the County Cinemas circuit in a lavish Art Deco style.

 It was taken over by Union Cinemas in 1936 and the name was changed from Regal Cinema to Union Cinema in March 1937.
 Union Cinemas were about to be taken over by Associated British Cinemas (ABC) and when they did the take-over, ABC changed the name back to Regal Cinema in 1938.

 Regular stage shows were held over the years and broadcasts and recordings of the Wurlitzer organ were numerous with famed organists Phil Park, Sydney Torch, H. Robinson Cleaver, Harold Ramsay, Dudley Savage and Joseph Seal.

 In 1940 a German bomb did some damage to the cinema and the organ, but these were repaired.